emendez0911/EulerFunctions/README.md

 This is my first GitHub repo, so I would love to get some feedback on this.
 Feel free to drop any suggestions you might have to help me improve this and learn even more about R Programming.

-I might go back to this in the future, as a keep solving more problems just for the fun of it.
+I might come back to this in the future, as a keep solving more problems just for the fun of it.